 Beautiful trail walks, scenic hikes, birdwatching and wildlife observation, photography, trout fishing, creek swimming and relaxation.
 Nearby in Flagstaff and Sedona are golf, horseback riding, tennis, spas, restaurants, museums, theaters, and art galleries.
 We are an easy drive to the Grand Canyon, Painted Desert, Antelope Canyon, Walnut Canyon, Montezuma Castle, Tuzigoot National Monument and the bustling “ghost” town of Jerome, or a longer day trip to Navajo and Hopi country, Monument Valley and the Petrified Forest.

-You do need a fishing license to do any fishing, including catch-and-release.
+You need a fishing license to do any fishing, including catch-and-release.
 Those who do not need a license are anyone under 10 years old and blind residents of Arizona.
-For one day, the cost is $15 for Arizona residents and $20 for non-residents.
-For a year license, the cost is $37 for Arizona residents and $55 for non-residents.
-If you are over 65 years old, have been an Arizona resident for at least 25 years, you may purchase a lifetime license for $10.
+For a one-day short-term license, the cost is $15 for Arizona residents and $20 for non-residents.
+For a year general fishing license, the cost is $37 for Arizona residents and $55 for non-residents.
+Youth aged 10-17 (both Arizona residents and non-residents) are eligible for a yearly $5 fishing license.
+A free license is available for disabled veterans, and to persons 70 years old and older who have been current Arizona residents for 25+ years.

 The easiest place to purchase these licenses are online at the Arizona Game and Fish Department website and print it out.
 Click here to see the fishing regulations, different license types, and to purchase the license.
 You can also purchase the licenses at many vendors throughout Arizona.
 In Sedona, the Bashas’ grocery store, the Weber IGA grocery store, and the Recreation Resource Management office sells them.